GeraldIhekwaba/Honeypot-Project/README.md

 Proceed to install the Universal Forwarder on the machine running the honeypot ,visit the Splunk official website and download the latest version compatible with system (Debian, ARM, etc.).
 Once downloaded navigate into the Downloads directory and install it using the "dpkg -i" command.
 Splunk forwarder creates a "splunkfwd" account during installation with least privileges to carryout its activities, when its done installaing switch into the splunk user account to proceed [_(Splunk forwarder installation)_](/Screenshots/dpkg.png).

 Start splunk forwarder by navigating into the /opt/splunkforwarder/bin directory, following the on-screen instructions to create a username and password.
 Using the same credentials as the Splunk enterprise for consistency.[_(Starting splunk forwarder)_](/Screenshots/splunkfwd_start.png)
+Once you have installed and set up the Splunk Universal Forwarder, the next step is to create your inputs.conf and outputs.conf files.

+Before creating the inputs.conf file, you first need to ensure that the Splunk Universal Forwarder has access to the Cowrie logs directory.
+Run the "ls -lh" command to check the permissions of the Cowrie logs.
+You would see “permission denied” when trying to access the directory, it means the Splunk Forwarder account cannot access the files.
+This is expected because the Splunk Universal Forwarder was created with least privileges.[_(Checking permission )_](/Screenshots/permissiondenied.png)